Conchita Wurst: Victory

 At the second semi-final on 8 May, Neuwirth, as Conchita, qualified for the final on 10 May.
 At the finals held in Copenhagen on 10 May 2014, she won the competition with 290 points.
-This was Austria's first Eurovision win since Eurovision Song Contest 1966.
+This was Austria's first Eurovision win since the Eurovision Song Contest 1966.
 Conchita's victory was also the first time a singer won without backing singers or dancers since 1970.

 Conchita's entry gained high scores from Western European countries as well as some in the East, such as Georgia and Ukraine.
 However, the levels of support for Conchita varied across Europe: on average she received 4.4 points out of 12 from the post-Soviet states (excluding the Baltic states), 6 points from the other ex-socialist states, and 10.5 points from Western Europe, Scandinavia, Greece, and Israel.
 Commenting on this, political analyst Alan Renwick of the British University of Reading asserted that "Even in those countries where the ruling elites are often highly intolerant, the wider population might be readier to accept that different people might be different."

 Upon being awarded the trophy, Conchita held it aloft and proclaimed "We are unity and we are unstoppable".
 She later confirmed to reporters that this was a message meant for politicians who opposed LGBT rights, including President of Russia Vladimir Putin, whose administration had implemented a law restricting LGBT rights in June 2013.